-Doug's first feature documentary is a part of the Fiscal Sponsorship at the San Francisco Film Society, recording the restoration of the historic Carmel Mission Basilica.
+Doug's first feature documentary was in the Fiscal Sponsorship program at the San Francisco Film Society, recording the restoration of the historic Carmel Mission Basilica and is still in production.

 Doug actively produces commercial works and internet films.
 He and his wife Malinda De Rouen were $1,000 winners of the Trend Micro video contest.
 He was Production Designer for the 2010 thriller The Truth, distributed by Maverick Entertainment Group.